For questions regarding this program, please contact: firstname.lastname@example.org

 The Moncrief Undergraduate Summer Internship Program is organized to provide summer support for qualified undergraduate students of mathematics, science, and engineering to work within the Oden Institute for Computational Engineering and Sciences during the summer months.

 Interns work with faculty and research staff from one of the Oden Institute's research centers and groups on one of a wide range of research topics.
 Research activities generally focus on developing modeling and simulation methods to study problems in areas such as energy, environment, advanced materials, biomedical research, nanomanufacturing, autonomous systems and many other scientific and engineering areas that draw on applied and computational mathematics, computing, fluid mechanics, solid mechanics, mathematical physics, and biology.

-*International students may apply if they are currently enrolled in a U.S. institution.
+*International students may apply if they are currently enrolled at the University of Texas at Austin.

 Submit the following materials to the Internship Coordinator via the Application Materials Uploader located below:

 Please go to our Application Materials Uploader to upload your application materials.

 Please review our Program FAQs for important and helpful information about your application and the internship.
 For questions regarding this program, please contact: email@example.com.

 Supervisor: Tan Bui-Thanh

 Supervisor: Ufuk Topcu